tomas-fryza/vhdl-course/labs/08-traffic_lights/README.md

         --------------------------------------------------------
         -- p_traffic_fsm:
-        -- A sequential process with synchronous reset and -- clock_enable entirely controls the s_state signal by -- CASE statement.
+        -- A sequential process with synchronous reset and -- clock_enable entirely controls the sig_state signal by -- CASE statement.
         --------------------------------------------------------
         p_traffic_fsm : process (clk) is